slaclab/axi-pcie-core/README.md

 # axi-pcie-core

-This GIT repository  intended to be a submodule of another project.
+This GIT repository is intended to be a common firmware library submodule used by many other applications.

 Example: https://github.com/slaclab/pgp-pcie-apps/tree/master/firmware/submodules